un4v5s/custom-dawn-pre-order-public/README.md

 The desktop product page uses a two-column view with images on the left and product details on the right.

-Product Details behaves like Sticky, but we designed it to be a scrollable section if the height of the description section exceeds the height of the screen.
+Product Details behaves like Sticky, but I designed it to be a scrollable section if the height of the description section exceeds the height of the screen.

 To keep the product description screen cluttered, measurement information and more detailed descriptions can be mapped to product meta fields for modal description.